About Grayson Brockamp

 In November of 2016, Grayson married his wife Betina.
 He took his wife’s last name, Brockamp, and no longer goes by his birth name, Gray Hackelman.
 During his engagement party, his brother-in-law, Bailey Hinton, performed several songs in dedication of the marriage.
 Grayson was very moved by the performance and soon after formed the band entitled the New Orleans Wildlife Band to feature Bailey.

 The group released their debut EP in September of 2017 under Paytone Records.
 On December 12th, 2018 they independently released their debut full-length album, "A Dream Or A Nightmare."
 After signing a record deal with Ropeadope Records, the album was re-released on April 3, 2020.
 Brockamp continues to freelance as a bassist, composer, arranger, and educator.
-He regularly performs with Shannon Powell, Herlin Riley, and David Torkanowsky in New Orleans and around the world.
+He regularly performs with Shannon Powell, Trumpet Mafia, and many others in the New Orleans area.